sraja2911/histoclassifier/README.md

 Used k_size/filter_size as 2 * 2 and stride of 2 in both x and y direction.

 Used AdamOptimizer for gradient calculation and weight optimization.
 Tried to minimise cost with a learning rate of 0.00001.

+Training Accuracy: 40-70% and Validation Accuratcy: 0 - 80%